Leadership Program

 Each Leadership Program graduate can:

-• Advocate more effectively for the natural environment
+• Advocate more effectively for the natural environment.

-• Develop strategies to influence key decision-makers
+• Develop strategies to influence key decision-makers.

-• Recognize how bias and systems of oppression play out in local environmental issues
+• Recognize how bias and systems of oppression play out in local environmental issues.

-• Rely on deep connections and shared experiences they’ve made with their classmates
+• Rely on deep connections and shared experiences they’ve made with their classmates.

-• Find support in our robust alumni network of 200+ passionate individuals
+• Find support in our robust alumni network of 200+ passionate individuals.

-Sessions are held once a month on Saturdays, starting at 10:00 a.m., from January through August.
-Online sessions are 10:00 a.m.-1:00 p.m., and in-person sessions are 10:00 a.m.-4:00 p.m.
-Dates for the 2024 program are as follows:
+Sessions are held once a month on Saturdays, from January through August, usually at Green Foothills’ Palo Alto office.
+In-person sessions are 10:00 a.m.-4:00 p.m., and the online session is 10:00 a.m.-1:00 p.m.
+Dates for the 2025 program are as follows:

-• January 13, 2024 – in person
+• January 11, 2025 – in person

-• February 10, 2024 – in person
+• February 8, 2025 – in person

-• March 9, 2024 – in person
+• March 8, 2025 – in person

-• June 8, 2024 – in person
+• April 12, 2025 – in person

-• July 13, 2024 – in person
+• July 12, 2025 – in person

-• August 17, 2024 – in person
+• August 9, 2025 – in person

-Leadership Program scholarships are made possible thanks to Applied Materials Foundation Community Fund, the County of Santa Clara, Knight Foundation, North Santa Clara Resource Conservation District (NSCRCD), Sand Hill Foundation, Silicon Valley Community Foundation, Wildlife Conservation Network’s California Wildlife Program, and Green Foothills donors.
+Leadership Program scholarships are made possible thanks to Applied Materials Foundation Community Fund, the County of Santa Clara, North Santa Clara Resource Conservation District (NSCRCD), Sand Hill Foundation, Silicon Valley Community Foundation, Wildlife Conservation Network’s California Wildlife Program, and Green Foothills donors.
 Please consider making a donation to support the Leadership Program.
 Green Foothills appreciates every individual, agency, and foundation who makes our work possible and we are proud to recognize every contributor in Our Donor Community.

 Ever Rodriguez, a graduate of the Leadership Program